-- (A) Violation recorded by CSD.
-The contractor shall provide all evidence of a CSD- recorded violation to a police officer.
-A police officer shall review all CSD evidence provided by the contractor.
-If the police officer determines that a violation has occurred, the police officer shall cause an ASE fine notice to be delivered to the registered owner.
-The registered owner is strictly and vicariously liable for the violation unless one of the exceptions herein applies.
-If there is more than one registered owner, all registered owners shall be jointly and severally liable for the violation. - (B) ASE fine notice. - (1) The ASE fine notice shall state and contain the name of the registered owner or nominee, the effective date of the ASE fine notice, the type of violation, the date, time, and location of the violation, a picture of the violation, the license plate number of the vehicle, the name and identification of the issuing police officer, the amount of the fine, the response due date and the return address.
-The ASE fine notice shall inform the registered owner or the nominee of the right to request a hearing.
+(A) Violation recorded by CSD.
+The contractor shall provide all evidence of a CSDrecorded violation to the Albuquerque Police Department.
+The Albuquerque Police Department shall review all CSD evidence provided by the contractor.

+(1) If the Albuquerque Police Department determines that a violation has occurred and that a citation is warranted, the Albuquerque Police Department shall cause an ASE fine notice to be delivered to the registered owner.

+(2) The registered owner is strictly and vicariously liable for the violation unless one of the defenses herein applies.
+If there is more than one registered owner, all registered owners shall be jointly and severally liable for the violation.

+(B) ASE fine notice.

+(1) The ASE fine notice shall state and contain the name of the registered owner or nominee, the effective date of the ASE fine notice, the type of violation, the date, time, and location of the violation, a picture of the violation, the license plate number of the vehicle, the name and identification of the issuing Albuquerque Police Department official, the amount of the fine, the response due date and the return address.
+The ASE fine notice shall inform the registered owner or the nominee of the option to complete community service in lieu of payment of the ASE fine, and the right to request a hearing.